Chula Vista Creditor Harassment Attorneys

-Our team can work to immediately put a stop to the worst of the harassment, represent you in all communications with debt collectors, and work with you to address your underlying debt.
+Our Chula Vista law firm can work to immediately put a stop to the worst of the harassment, represent you in all communications with debt collectors, and work with you to address your underlying debt.

-Your Rights Under the Fair Debt Collection Practices Act
+What Are Your Rights Under the Fair Debt Collection Practices Act?

 The Fair Debt Collection Practices Act (FDCPA) is a federal piece of legislation that regulates how and when debt collectors can communicate.
 The law heavily favors debtors and explicitly restricts many common types of creditor harassment.
 Still, some collection agents will assume you are not familiar with your rights and may attempt to intimidate you.